understanding-the-connected-home/book/past.md

 ## WRITTEN?
 ## PROOFED?

-human <> machine interaction was based on a single user interacting with a single machine.
+* Past models of interaction were single user to single machine.
+* Augmentation is more important than automation
+* Innovator's challenge: you have to create understanding of a field / furture user need before it's well known.
+* Lifespans of the stuff around us as a scale of time: buildings, interiors (i.e. furniture), devices & appliances, digital service.

-## Augmentation not Automation
+## Augmentation not automation

 A pioneer in human-machine interfaces and a solver of unusual problems, Doug Engelbart - inventor of the computer mouse, among other things - had a mantra: _augmentation not automation_.